 Scalability isn’t dependent on product features and infrastructure alone.
 Here are a few other important things to settle on before buying and implementing a low-code platform.

-Your options for adjusting the capacity of your platform, accessing important documentation, getting support, and maintaining control over your data and workflows are all dependent on the vendor you choose.
-Read your vendor agreement thoroughly and consult IT decision makers for their expertise.
-Otherwise, you may end up experiencing vendor lock-in, meaning you won’t be able to scale past a certain limit due to what’s agreed upon when you buy licenses.
+Your options for adjusting the capacity of your platform, accessing important documentation, getting support, and maintaining control over your data and workflows are all dependent on the supplier you choose.
+Read your supplier agreement thoroughly and consult IT decision makers for their expertise.
+Otherwise, you may end up experiencing supplier lock-in, meaning you won’t be able to scale past a certain limit due to what’s agreed upon when you buy licences.

 The importance of low-code security